This post may contain affiliate links.

 When this happens, our skin feels tight, it becomes dry, sensitive and irritated.
 So if your skin feels tight and tingly or burns or feels itchy, chances are you’ve wrecked your moisture barrier.
 It can even cause your skin to look dull and be rough in texture and cause breakouts.

-What Causes Tight Skin
+What Causes Skin To Feel Tight?

 There is one step in your skincare routine that is likely responsible for your skin feeling tight.
 That step is cleansing!
 Why?
 It’s where most people go wrong because many cleansers on the market are terrible for your skin.